-Some lettuce salad is intended to be a hearty meal by itself instead of an appetizer.
+Some salads are intended to be a hearty meal by themselves instead of an appetizer.
 This is the case with a chef’s salad.
 Green lettuce is tossed with salad dressing and topped with sliced hardboiled egg, pieces of cheese and a combination of diced or sliced meats such as chicken and ham.

 More elaborate versions of lettuce salad are sometimes distinct because of the complexity of the dressing.
 A Caesar salad is an example of this, with romaine lettuce and croutons coated in a dressing made from Worcestershire sauce, eggs, oil, vinegar, garlic, fresh lemon juice and grated Parmesan cheese.
 The salad often is served with slices of chicken, salmon or tuna on top to complement the heavy taste of the dressing.